Dispute Solutions - Services

 Decisions can be legally binding, or not, and should always be fiercely practical.
 This process should be very quick and cheap.

-Binding Determination (Expert / Legal) - a no fuss, flexible and private contractual appointment made by disputing parties.
+Binding Determination - a no fuss, flexible and private contractual appointment made by disputing parties.
 Expert Determinations can be used to resolve most types of dispute and are often found in formal contracts where the application of specific formulas is required (eg: sale of a business).

 Expert Determinations suit technical disputes (eg: building defects).
 Legal Determinations suit legal issues (eg: application of Trade Practices law).
 Both are delivered as written reports, with legally binding conclusions on all referred issues.

 Judicial Arbitrations are run by senior lawyers and retired judges who preside over a more court-like process.
-Their awards are more like judicial rulings.
+Their awards also respond to the technical and legal aspects of the dispute, with an emphasis on judicial thinking.

 Stage #3 - Manage the Process